Promote oral health globally by advancing the robust application of behavioral and social sciences

 Maximize the impact of behavioral and social sciences for the promotion of oral health by building consensus among health scientists and clinicians about essential foci, identifying critical next steps, and fostering transdisciplinary collaboration

-The 2020 Behavioral and Social Oral Health Sciences Summit is an inaugural international conference, and the first comprehensive meeting specifically for behavioral and social oral health sciences in over 25 years.
+The 2020 Behavioral and Social Oral Health Sciences Summit was an inaugural international conference, and the first comprehensive meeting specifically for behavioral and social oral health sciences in over 25 years.

-Originally organized as a Satellite Symposium of the 98th General Session and Exhibition of the International Association for Dental Research, the Summit is sponsored by the Behavioral, Epidemiologic and Health Services Research (BEHSR) scientific group.
-As a result of the COVID-19 pandemic, the 2020 IADR/AADR/CADR General Session was cancelled and the Summit postponed.
-The Summit has been reimagined and its programming reconfigured so that the mission can be achieved via a virtual meeting and affiliated online activities.
+Originally organized as a Satellite Symposium of the 98th General Session and Exhibition of the International Association for Dental Research (IADR), the Summit was sponsored by the Behavioral, Epidemiologic and Health Services Research (BEHSR) Scientific Group.
+As a result of the COVID-19 pandemic, the 2020 IADR General Session was cancelled and the Summit postponed.
+The Summit was reimagined and its programming reconfigured so that the mission could be achieved via a virtual meeting and affiliated online activities.

-The Summit will focus on four overarching themes, including:
+The Summit focused on four overarching themes, including:

 Behavioral and social theories, models, conceptual frameworks, and mechanisms related to oral health

 Methodological issues in behavioral and social oral health research and practice

 Intervention science: Developing and testing behavioral and social science approaches to promote oral health

 Dissemination and implementation science for oral and craniofacial health